Best Practices to Create a More Inclusive and Diverse Value Chain

 What are the Challenges to Creating Diverse Value Chains?

-Of course, it can take a considerable time for large companies to find, evaluate, and forge connections with new suppliers and vendors.
-On top of that, in many markets or industries, minority-owned and under-represented businesses don’t exist at the scale or scope needed given the systemic challenges and barriers they face.
+Progress can also be slow even for companies that take their DEI commitments seriously.
+It can take considerable time for large companies to find, evaluate, and forge connections with new suppliers and vendors.
+On top of that, in many markets or industries, minority-owned and under-represented businesses don’t exist at the scale or scope needed given the systemic challenges and barriers they have had to and continue to face.

 Companies that are serious about DEI must be prepared to commit additional time and resources to finding and enabling diverse suppliers across their target markets and value chains.

-Here are four ways companies can build a more inclusive and diverse value chain.
+Here are five ways companies can build a more inclusive and diverse value chain.

 When it comes to diversifying the value chain, it helps for leadership to make concrete, measurable commitments.
 This could be a commitment to allocate a certain amount or percentage of procurement spend to diverse suppliers and vendors.
 Many leading companies—from Target to GM to SAP to Unilever to UPS—have done just that, setting significant targets in this arena.